EconometricInstitute/feb22012-programming-website/data/week5/1-generics.md

 **Note:** you only need to understand the remainder of this section passively - there will not be any exam questions that test if you understand it.
-However, you will come accross generic type constraints on the slides and in the documentation and therefore it is important you are aware the exist.
+However, you will come accross generic type constraints on the slides and in the documentation and therefore it is important you are aware they exist.

 Suppose we have two types, `Person` and `Student`, where `Student` is a subtype of `Person`.
 This means that the following code would work without any problems (assuming some sensible